 The installer for the RD Web agent is available on the Downloads page in the AuthPoint management UI.

 AuthPoint is a subscription security service.
 To use AuthPoint, you must activate an AuthPoint license in your WatchGuard account.
-The AuthPoint license determines the number of users you can configure to use AuthPoint for MFA.
+The AuthPoint license determines the number of users you can configure to use AuthPoint for multi-factor authentication.
 When you activate your AuthPoint license key, the user licenses are added to your AuthPoint account in WatchGuard Cloud.

 If you are a WatchGuard Cloud Service Provider, you can allocate AuthPoint user licenses to accounts you manage in WatchGuard Cloud.